Football season has arrived. Or, as I prefer to think of it, football FOOD season has arrived! First up: crockpot Buffalo Chicken Meatballs.

 These super juicy, buffalo-sauce-bathed, cheese-sprinkled slow cooker chicken meatballs are the essence of football food (as is this Buffalo Chicken Pizza).

 You can DEFINITELY turn what would at other times be considered an appetizer into a full meal and not be judged.

-Since they cook in the crock pot, you can easily transport them from place to place if you’re heading to friend’s house to watch.
+Since they cook in the slow cooker, you can easily transport them from place to place if you’re heading to a friend’s house to watch.

 They can be made in advance, and guests can serve themselves right out of the slow cooker.

 Although I created this recipe with football on the brain, I’d also like to stress that you do not need to wait for a football game to make them.